richardingham/octopus/doc/Octopus Documentation.md

 If the above example were to be run using python (i.e. `$ python example.py`), then `"This is the first step"` would be displayed, and then after a five second pause, `"This is the third step"` would be displayed.
+(Along with some other messages).

 `Sequence.run` calls each of its child `Step`s in turn using their own `run` methods.
 A `LogStep()` will complete almost immediately, whereas a `WaitStep(5)`